baxen/thesis/README.md

 ### Font Choices

 The template used Palatino with a lot of small caps to handle titles and headings.
-I added xelatex support and moved to Baskerville but kept the same structure.
+I added xelatex support and moved to Crimson for a nicer font option.

-In a future update I am considering switching to a more traditional method with a few font choices for the different headings.
-One combination to try is Source Sans and Source Serif for titles and body.
+In a future update I am considering using a sans-serif font like Avenir for titles and headings, instead of the small caps.
+I won't worry about this until I have some more content.